 Can I still visit my doctor?
 What does the Medical Director do?

 Yes, the patient’s primary physician remains in charge and participates in the patient’s care plan.
 The Medical Director assists in developing the plan based on the needs and desires of the patient.
-The Medical Director coordinates patient care with the primary physician and the hospice staff.
+The Medical Director coordinates patient care with the primary physician and the hospice staff team.

 Does hospice provide care around the clock?